nyra-rodrigues/Federato-RiskOps-Platform-Optimization-Challenge/README.md

 # Federato RiskOps Platform Optimization Challenge

-This repository contains the solution to the **Federato RiskOps Platform Optimization Challenge**, where I analyzed user interaction data from the Federato RiskOps platform to identify patterns and optimize user engagement.
+This repository contains the solution to the **Federato RiskOps Platform Optimization Challenge**, where we analyzed user interaction data from the Federato RiskOps platform to identify patterns and optimize user engagement.

 ## Challenge Overview